ajhenley/gitbook/working_with_others.md

 When working on a team one person will create a very basic project and a repository.
 Next they should check the basic project into the new repository on GitHub.

 ####Adding Collaborators
 Before you can work on a team you must create a single repository for the team.
 Then from that repository add some collaborators.
 You can do this from the GitHub website by clicking on the repository.
-Then select settings.
-Then select Collaborators.
+Then select **Settings**.
+Then select **Collaborators**.
 Enter the Collaborator's email or full name.

 ####Clone the project locally
 Using git on your local computer, you can clone the other project to get a local copy: